Find yourself, then find your girls.

 Any two of my girls could look very different, but there is a quality about them that is exactly the same.

 And when I do see one of my girls on the subway, staring out the window, clutching a modest yet prized purse on her lap, I’m already caught in her vortex, and it’s game over.
 I don’t even remember the last time a girl tried to blow me off by saying she had a boyfriend.
-Of course she doesn’t have a boyfriend—she’s one of my girls.
+Of course she doesn’t have a boyfriend—she's my girl.

 So go out and surround yourself with as many different types of girls as possible.
 Learn from them.
 Appreciate them.
+Listen to them.
 Grow a lush, healthy vine.
 After a while, however, the vine becomes too full, it begins to produce sour fruit, and it depletes the soil.

 Remember the nature of the vine, and trim it back.